openalloc/SwiftDetailer/README.md

 The first two are testing string length.
 The third is testing the numerical value.

-By default, invalid fields will be suffixed with a warning icon, currently an "exclamationmark.triangle", which is configurable.
+By default, invalid fields will be suffixed with a warning icon, currently an "exclamationmark.triangle", as displayed in the images above.
+This image is configurable.

 All field-level validations must return `true` for the `Save` button to be enabled.